JxTang-bioinformatics/CaMelia/README.md

 # Getting started

-1) Store the raw data from cells of the same cell type or bulk data of this cell type into a file with the following columns:
+1) Store the raw data from cells of the same cell type or bulk data of this cell type into a file (File naming style: "xxx_cell-type.txt", like "GSE65364_HepG2.txt") with the following columns:

 * Chromosome (with chr)
 * Position of the CpG site on the chromosome starting with one